-In terms of year-to-year data, it’s the second month in a row that Maryland casinos brought in less revenue.
+In terms of year-over-year data, it’s the second month in a row that Maryland casinos brought in less revenue.
 Casino revenue in May was down 2.7% compared with May 2018.

 “Contributions to the State of Maryland from June 2019 casino gaming revenue totaled $60,075,138, including $45,084,912 for the Education Trust Fund,” said Maryland Lottery and Gaming.
 “Casino gaming revenues also support local communities and jurisdictions where the six casinos are located, as well as Maryland’s horse racing industry.”